 (Fissure in Ano; Anal Ulcer)

-Applying topical anesthetics (such as benzocaine or lidocaine) to the anus or soaking in a warm sitz bath for 10 to 15 minutes after each bowel movement eases discomfort and helps increase blood flow, which promotes healing.
+Applying topical anesthetics (such as benzocaine or lidocaine) to the anus or soaking in a warm (not hot) sitz bath for 10 to 15 minutes after each bowel movement eases discomfort and helps increase blood flow, which promotes healing.
 The soaking is accomplished by squatting or sitting in a partially filled tub or using a container filled with warm water placed on the toilet bowl or commode.

 Generic NameSelect Brand Names